 Adventurous Kate contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks!

 Planning a trip to Croatia?
+Looking for Croatia travel tips?
 I wish I were joining you!
 It’s hard to pick a favorite country when you travel as much as I do, but I can’t lie — if I had to choose, it would probably be Croatia.

 I first wanted to visit Croatia after seeing photos of its beautiful beaches, but after visiting for the first time in 2012, I fell in love.
 What I love about Croatia is that it combines outstanding natural beauty, like bright green saltwater lakes, cliffs reaching down into the sea, and islands surrounded by clear water, with outstanding human-made beauty, like bright white limestone towns, ancient fortresses, and pastel-painted seaside towns.
 Croatia is a feast for your eyes.

 Croatia is a diverse destination and has something for everyone.
 If you’re into history and want to visit all the UNESCO World Heritage Sites, you can do that.
 If you want to get off the beaten path and hike and climb mountains, you can do that.
 If you want to drive around visiting quirky little villages, you can do that.
 If you want to pick a resort and sit on the beach every day, you can do that.
 If you want to rent a sailboat and party every day for a week street, you can absolutely do that!

 And while I wouldn’t label Croatia as a cheap country, you can get a lot of value for money here, especially if you go off the beaten path to destinations more popular with Balkan travelers (like Makarska as opposed to Hvar).